SmartFactory-KL/appgofig/README.md

 ```

 > [!note]
-> `SpecificYAMLSource` will return an error if the file is not readable - but `YAMLSource` will not error if none of the default files is found.
+> `SpecificYAMLSource` will return an error if the file is not readable - but `YAMLSource` will not error if none of the default files is found and simply return no values

 The default file paths are (in order)